 What is retail promotion optimization?

-Retail promotion optimization refers to using technology to automate and streamline the planning, evaluation, and execution of in-store and online sales campaigns for a specific set of products at a specific discount for a specific time.
+Retail promotion optimization uses technology to automate and streamline the planning, evaluation, and execution of in-store and online sales campaigns for a specific set of products, at a specific discount, for a specific period.
 The primary goal of promotions is to increase consumer engagement, demand, and sales – all of which are primary drivers of profit margin and competitiveness.
-However, many retailers today still rely on manual, spreadsheet-based processes and struggle to execute high-performance promotions consistently.
+However, many retailers today still rely on manual, spreadsheet-based processes and struggle to consistently execute high-performance promotions.

 Why do retailers need promotion optimization?